 In June 1988, the science journal NATURE published a report by a team of scientists at the French National Institute of Health, concluding that a sample of water contains some trace effect of molecules of another substance (such as human antibodies) which was once within that sample, but which has long since been removed.

 Jacques Benveniste, a distinguished immunologist, headed the French team, so the results could not be set aside as those of a random quack or self-publicist.
 Yet had the results been widely accepted, they would have given an imprimatur of scientific respectability to the tradition of homeopathy and health.

-For more information about medicine and local doctors visit the local health services resource which lists local health services near you with maps and driving directions.
+For more detailed information about your local doctors feel free to visit our local healthcare site where you can find local healthcare.
 The Body's Ability to Heal Itself